conduktor/conduktor-coding-challenge/software-engineers/README.md

 ### Technical requirements

 - Use Scala/ZIO/http4s
+- You can use Caliban if you know GraphQL
 - Write tests for your API (need to make sure it works)
 - Apache Kafka: Do NOT use consumer groups but custom partition assignments (no group id should be used)
 - Only sbt